ngemily/ngemily.github.io/_posts/2018-06-01-astrology.md

 The identity of the elements  are embedded even in our language; we speak of the "fire that drives us", being "down to earth", having our "head in the clouds".
-Although astrology is not as prevelant today, the meaning of the elements is preserved and these are very ancient ideas.
+Although astrology is not as prevalent today, the meaning of the elements is preserved and these are very ancient ideas.